ibm-cloud-docs/vpc/known-issues.md

 Known issues might change over time, so check back occasionally.
 {: shortdesc}

-## Network load balancers fail if port settings fall outside the supported range
+## Network load balancers don't support selectable port ranges
 {: #nlb-port-range}

 **Issue**: Cannot create network load balancers with specific port ranges

 Currently, the `port_min` and `port_max` properties are supported only when route mode is enabled, and only when the entire port range is specified (`port_min` of `1` and `port_max` of `65535`).
-Support for allowing an selectable port range to be specified is planned for a future release.
+Support for allowing an arbitrary port range to be specified is planned for a future release.

 ## Virtual server instances must be stopped before they can be deleted
 {: #API-1144}